 The warrants are classified as liabilities in accordance with ASC 815-40-Derivatives and Hedging-Contracts in an Entity's Own Equity.
 The value of the warrants has been recorded as a derivative liability at a discount to the notes payable, and will be marked to market at each reporting period.
 The discount attributable to the notes will be amortized to interest expense over the expected term of the loans.
-Upon consummation of this offering, the liability reflected on our consolidated balance sheets for preferred stock warrants will be reclassified to stockholders' equity (deficit), and we will no longer be required to record the change in fair value of these warrants in our consolidated statements of operations.
+Upon consummation of this offering, the warrants will continue to be recorded as a derivative liability.

 Change in fair value of warrant liability represents non-cash (expense) income associated with changes in the fair value of the warrants to purchase preferred stock issued to the lenders under our secured credit facility.
 The warrant obligation is adjusted to fair value at the end of each reporting period.
-The fair values of the preferred stock warrants are estimated in accordance with the AICPA Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation (the Technical Practice Aid).
+The fair values of the preferred stock warrants are estimated in accordance with the AICPA Practice Aid.
 Several objective and subjective factors are considered when valuing each equity security and related warrant at a valuation date.
-We utilized the PWERM to estimate the fair value of the preferred stock warrants.
+With assistance from a third party valuation firm, we utilized the PWERM to estimate the fair value of the preferred stock warrants.
 Under the PWERM, the value of each equity security and warrant is estimated based upon an analysis of future values for the entire equity instrument assuming various future outcomes.
 Share value is based upon the probability-weighted present value of the expected outcomes, as well as the rights of each class of preferred and common stock.
 A probability is estimated for each possible event based on the facts and circumstances as of the valuation date.
-We will continue to adjust the warrant liability for changes in fair value until the earlier of the exercise of the warrants or the completion of our initial public offering, at which time the liability will be reclassified to stockholders' deficit.
+We will continue to adjust the warrant liability for changes in fair value until the earlier of the exercise or expiration of the warrants.
+Subsequent to the completion of an initial public offering, the fair value of the warrants will be determined using either a risk-neutral lattice methodology within a Monte-Carlo analysis or a Black-Scholes model within a Monte-Carlo framework.
+The Monte-Carlo simulation is a generally accepted statistical method used to estimate fair value based on the application of subjective assumptions, consistently applied for each period, including the probability, timing and magnitude of our issuance of additional common stock in future financings.
+This valuation is computed at the end of each fiscal quarter until the warrants are exercised or they expire to reflect conditions at each such valuation date.
+Under either methodology, in addition to assumptions regarding futur